 CASA has amended the requirements for the grant of a PPL (Helicopter) or CPL (Helicopter).
 This change allows a person to qualify for a PPL(H) or CPL(H) by satisfying either the existing CAR 1988 Part 5 requirements or the new CASR Part 61 requirements.

 The changes recognise that it takes time for training organisations to be in a position to comply with additional requirements for PPL (H) or CPL (H) under the new CASR Part 61 regulations.

-As a result, CASA has provided a transition period of three years from 1 September 2014 (the date CASR Part 61commenced), to permit a pilot to be granted a PPL(H) or CPL(H) under the old requirements currently specified in CAR Part 5.
+As a result, CASA has provided a transition period of four years from 1 September 2014 (the date CASR Part 61commenced), to permit a pilot to be granted a PPL(H) or CPL(H) under the old requirements currently specified in CAR Part 5.